 - 1. Check all fuel and oil lines for possible leakage. - 2.
 Inspect exhaust lines and mufflers for possible leakage and cracks. - 3.
-Periodically or daily, drain moisture from condensation traps. - Inspect water lines and connections for leaks and security. - 5.
-Inspect electrical wires and connections for security and fray damage.
+Periodically or daily, drain moisture from condensation traps. - 4.
+Inspect water lines and connections to be sure they are secure and do not leak. - 5.
+Inspect electrical wires for fray damage and be sure all connections are secure.